The school teaches reading through a combination of approaches:

 For children who are not making expected progress, a range of intervention programmes are used to ensure pupils ‘catch-up’.
 These may include 1-1 or in small groups.
 Children with Special Educational Needs may have targets on their Personal Learning Plan relating to their work in intervention programmes.

-All children will be heard to read by an adult in school on a regular basis at least once per week; more for children who need additional support.
+All children will be heard to read by an adult in school on a regular basis.

 Whole class shared reading